mkosir/typescript-style-guide/README.md

 ### Naming Conventions

-While it's often hard to find the best names, try optimize code for consistency and the reader by following rules:
+While it's often hard to find the best names, try optimize code for consistency and future reader by following rules:

 - #### Variables